proteinreport/proteinreport.org/content/en/events/6th-international-conference-cultured-meat/index.md

 date: 2020-10-08 12:47:50
 lastmod: 2020-10-08 12:47:50
 slug: /6th-international-conference-cultured-meat
 description: "Since 2015, the Maastricht Conference has been the premier scientific meeting for the cultured meat research community.
 This year, we are bringing the same excellence and up-to-date content directly to your home.
 Register here to access engaging presentations and discussions science of cultured meat, as well as networking opportunities with speakers and other attendees.
-We look forward to seeing you on December 9-11!
-Program
--Note- This program is subject to change before the event All times CET"
+We look forward to seeing you on December 9-11!Program-Note- This program is subject to change before the eventAll times CET"
 proteins: [Cell-Based]
 products: [Meat]
 topics: [Sci-Tech]